-More than half of the first world’s consumers already use smartphones.
+More than half of the first world’s consumers now use smartphones.
 Most devices out in the wild are iPhones or Androids.

 This means Microsoft’s Windows Phone 8 challenge isn’t about carving out virgin territory.
-The software giant must grab market share from other phone makers.
+The software giant has to win market share from other phone makers.

 Microsoft, can you remember how hard it was for your rivals to win customers away from Windows during the PC era?